GLOBAL MARKETS-Middle East tensions push oil higher; euro up

 region," said Bjarne Schieldrop, analyst at SEB in Oslo.

-jobless benefits fell last week to the lowest in more than four
+benefits fell last week to the lowest in more than four and a

 Still, a drop in shares of Apple Inc helped Wall